TEvans-Developer/WebStrike---CTF/README.md

 <br> We want to narrow our search to make it easier to find the malicious file that was uploaded to the system.
 We should input into our display filter <i>ip.src == 117.11.88.124 && http.request.method == POST</i>.
 This filter is telling us that we want WireShark to find a packet where the source IP is 117.11.88.124 (Threat actor) and (&&) where they made an HTTP req. using the "*POST" method.
 To futher narrow our search we will navigate to the Edit tab then click "Find Packet".
 We will then enter "upload" into the filter as a string to be found in our "Packet Details".

 <b> Step 2:</b>
 <br> Two packets will appear.
-We want to analyize them until we are able to find an upload made by our threat actor.
+We want to analyze them until we are able to find an upload made by our threat actor.
 We will right click the packet and follow the HTTP Stream.
 After analysis we find that in packet 63 our threat actor upload a file <i>image.jpg.php</i>.
 ![WebStrickThreatActorFileUpload](https://github.com/TEvans-Developer/WebStrike---CTF/assets/140648793/cfe83f6e-191e-4e88-9787-c3ca36979b01)

 <b>Answer: <b><i>image.jpg.php</i>